How Much Repair Work Can You Handle?

-It was removed by the previous owner because he was planning on making this piece a vanity with a vessel sink.
+It was removed by the previous owner to turn it into a vanity with a vessel sink.
 (A brilliant idea!)
-As time got away from him, he realized that while his idea was super cool, he didn’t have the time to execute it.
+He soon realized that while his idea was super cool, he didn’t have the time to execute it.
 That’s how I got my hands on this diamond in the rough!

-The fix for this situation is to purchase a sheet of backer board from your local hardware store and get it cut to size (or cut it yourself) to fit the back.
+The fix for this situation is to purchase a sheet of backer board from your local hardware store and get it cut to size (or cut it yourself).
 Use a nail gun to install it and voila!

 In addition to the repairs listed above, there will most likely need to be some hole-patching, sanding and stabilizing.
 This piece has a bit of a wobble going on, so I’ll install corner braces to each of the 4 corners on the back to keep it from shifting back and forth.

 When you’re out shopping for project pieces, keep a tally in your mind of all the repairs a potential piece is going to need.
 If that list is longer than you have time for or outside your skill set, move on.
 Even if the piece is suuuuuper cheap, don’t buy it.
 Save yourself the time and the headaches and wait for a piece that’s in better shape and is one you can handle.